Concrete Blocks in Canada 2026: Top 6 CMUs for Strength, Durability and Value

 Frequently Asked Questions

-Choose Basalite 8-inch Standard Concrete Block for load-bearing walls and retaining wall work, since it’s an 8-inch standard concrete masonry unit engineered for load-bearing walls, with consistent dimensions for reliable mortar joints and a 4.4 average rating.
+Basalite 8-inch Standard Concrete Block features: 8-inch standard concrete masonry unit engineered for load-bearing walls., Manufactured to consistent dimensions for reliable laying and mortar joints., Widely available from a major Canadian concrete block producer..

 Conclusion